calpicasso/TinyEuclid/README.md

 `TinyEuclid.amxd` : the final amxd file

 The `/code` folder contains :<br/>
-1. `vx.euclideanrythm.js`: javascript implementation of bjorklund algorithm and another (simpler) which produces a rotated version of the bjorklund.
+1. `vx.euclideanrythm.js`: javascript implementation of the bjorklund algorithm (mainly to remain consistent with the rythms described by Godfried Toussaint and their notations) and another (faster | simpler) which produces a rotated version of the bjorklund.
 Other options are also available.<br/>
 2. `test_euclideanrythm.maxpat` : test patcher for the vx.euclideanrythm.js

 The project has also a dependency to the [vx.ui.circularstep](https://github.com/calpika/vx-ui-circularstep) for its main *euclidean* view.